rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Booting Up on the W screen display

 After verifying functionality using regular monitor is time to change to 2.8" display.
-Run the batch code "set_screen.sh"
+From the terminal, go to the Raspberry folder and run the batch code "set_screen.sh"

 $ ./set_screen.sh

 The installation will reboot the system and your 2.8" display will be alive.
+Now is time to run the temperature code.
+From the terminal run "temp.sh"

+$ ./temp.sh